pypa/pip/docs/html/development/getting-started.rst

     $ # Using keywords
     $ tox -e py36 -- -k "install and not wheel"

-Running pip's test suite requires supported version control tools (subversion, bazaar, git, and mercurial) to be installed.
-If you are missing one of the VCS tools, you can tell pip to skip those tests:
+Running pip's entire test suite requires supported version control tools (subversion, bazaar, git, and mercurial) to be installed.
+If you are missing any of these VCS, those tests should be skipped automatically.
+You can also explicitly tell pytest to skip those tests:

 .. code-block:: console